Praateik/Dectobinary/README.md

 # Dectobinary
-This a program which ask user to enter a decimal no. and convert into binary
+This a program that asks the user to enter a decimal no. and convert it to binary This program uses a vector to store data and uses the passing of the value through address using a library "algorithm"